pengelana/VTL/README.md

 4. Pre-departure COVID-19 PCR test from Indonesia to Singapore between S$30 (Normal PCR, 24 hours) - S$200 (Express PCR test, 3 - 4 hours).
 5. On-Arrival PCR test at Changi S$125.
-6. Additional cash (IDR - Indonesian Rupiah).
-Exchange rate for SGD to IDR inside Changi Terminal is not very "friendly", try to change money before going to the Changi Airport.
+6. **NOTE:** Additional cash (IDR - Indonesian Rupiah).
+Exchange rate for SGD to IDR inside Changi Terminal 3 is not "friendly" 📌
-7. **NOTE:** Credit Card (Mastercard/Visa) will be prefer in Indonesia for Hotel Payment. 📌
+7. **NOTE:** Credit Card (Mastercard/Visa). 📌
 8. **NOTE:** Normally before arrival, Hotel will ask to pay deposit to keep hotel booking.
-Informed the Hotel that the payment will be made upon arrival in Indonesia. ⚠️
+Informed the Hotel that the payment will be made upon arrival in Indonesia. 📌

 ---